replicatedhq/replicated-docs/docs/enterprise/snapshots-understanding.md

 ![Instance Restore UI](/images/snapshot-instance-restore.png)

-If you have multiple applications within the KOTS admin console, each application should have a [backup resource](/reference/v1beta1/backup/) in order to be included in the Full Snapshot backup.
+If you have multiple applications within the KOTS admin console, each application should have a backup resource in order to be included in the Full Snapshot backup.
+For more information, see [Backup](../vendor/custom-resource-backup) in _Custom resources_.

 ## Partial Snapshots

 Partial snapshots only back up applications volumes and application manifests; they do not back up the admin console or the metadata about an application.
 They are great for capturing information before deploying a new release, in case you need to roll back, but they are not suitable for full disaster recovery.
-For backups that give you the ability to do full Disaster Recovery, use [Full Snapshots](/kotsadm/snapshots/overview/#full-snapshots-recommended).
+For backups that give you the ability to do full Disaster Recovery, use full snapshots.
+For more information, see [Full Snapshots (Recommended)](#full-snapshots-recommended) above.

 Partial snapshots can only be created via the admin console (check screenshot below).